Feedback

 - UK Met Office: Cumulonimbus cloud (thunderstorms) forecast

-The spatial resolution of the stored forecasts is 0.5 degrees in latitude and longitude, which corresponds to about 25 km (15,500 miles) in distance.
+At Turbli, the forecast hours of 6, 12, 18 and 24 UTC are archived every day since the 1st of November 2021 (prior to 2024, only the 6 and 12 UTC hours were saved).
+The spatial resolution of the archived forecasts is 0.5 degrees in latitude and longitude, which corresponds to about 25 km (15.5 miles) in distance.

-Every point of the stored forecasts is assigned a country or ocean location.
-Such assignment is based on the boundaries given by the Natural Earth database.
-No action is taken to correct disputed or conflict zones, and no political views are implied from such decision.
+To do this, every point of the archived forecasts is assigned a country or ocean location.
+Such an assignment is based on the boundaries given by the Natural Earth database.
+No action is taken to correct disputed or conflict zones, and no political views are implied from such a decision.
 Countries smaller than about 80x80 km are removed from the historical data handling since the quality of the weather statistics drawn from these would be low.
-This includes city states such as Luxembourg or Singapore and small islands such as Malta, Saint Helena, etc.
+This includes city-states such as Luxembourg or Singapore and small islands such as Malta, Saint Helena, etc.

-For the monthly country rankings, the turbulence is only computed for the altitudes of 175 to 400 millibars, since these are the most common range of cruising altitudes for commercial aviation.
-This is about 12,500 to 7,200 m or 41,000 to 23,500 ft.
-For the yearly route rankings, all altitudes are used.
+In the monthly turbulence rankings, turbulence is evaluated between altitudes of 23,500 to 41,000 ft (7,200 to 12,500 m), since these are the most common range of cruising altitudes for commercial aviation.

-The height presented in turbli is between the cloud base to cloud top, not the height at which the cloud is located.
+In the monthly thunderstorm rankings, the height presented in the tables is between the cloud base to cloud top, not the height at which the cloud is located.
 The area cover is computed as the percentage of country or ocean area covered by thunderstorm clouds.
-Areas with thunderstorm clouds smaller than 500 m in height were considered to be in the early developing stage and categorized as no thunderstorm clouds.
+Areas with thunderstorm clouds smaller than 500 m in height are considered to be in the early developing stage and categorized as no thunderstorm clouds.

 Copyright

-The rankings and historical data presented in turbli are copyrighted, but can be used in articles or social media as long as you adhere to our Terms Of Use.
+The rankings and historical data presented in Turbli are copyrighted but can be used in the media as long as you adhere to our Terms Of Use.

 Disclaimer